Discover more from Polemics

 Laibach - A band that used fascist imagery even before Death in June's avant-garde touch.

 LARP - "Live action role-playing."
-Originally a harmless game played by nerds and actors, now a full-fledge ideology where young people must "larp" as a character they saw on TV or emulate their peers.
+Originally a harmless game played by nerds and actors, now a full-fledged ideology where young people must "larp" as a character they saw on TV or emulate their peers.
 This is very similar to René Girard's theory of mimicry.

 Larry Clark - A film director known for his films about loss of innocence, promiscuous guilt, and moralist attitudes about decadence.
 He is rich, even though pretends to be poor.